Top 7 Best Leads To Stop Dog Pulling

 PetSafe Gentle Leader Headcollar Padded Adjustable

-• Padded nose loop: Provides comfort for sensitive dogs
+• Padded nose loop for comfort on sensitive areas

 Strength